 How to obtain a visa?

-It is not enough to have a passport that is current and has at least six months left prior to expiring.
+It is not enough to have a passport that is current and that it has at least six months left prior to expiring.

 Travelers must also apply for an official permit (or a visa) with the Chinese Embassy in their native country and prove to have compelling reasons for travelling.

 DO NOT TRAVEL TO CHINA WITHOUT A VISA.
 Anyone who tries to enter China right now with just a passport and no proper visa may be arrested, deported, or refused access.